Loading non-Maxwellian Velocity Distributions in Particle Simulations

-For completeness, we have discussed two isotropic VDFs in Section \ref{sec:other}.
-Together with all the VDFs in this paper and in our earlier papers \citep{zeni22,zeni23}, it is now possible to generate a wide variety of single-component VDFs in heliophysics for particle simulations.
-In advanced settings, VDFs may have multiple components, some of which are not approximated by well-known VDFs.
-For example, solar-wind electrons often contain core, halo, and strahl populations.
-In such cases, it may be necessary not only to prepare separate procedures for each component, but also to use a fully numerical inversion method \citep{an22}.
-This needs to be considered on a case-by-case basis.
+Together with our earlier works \citep{zeni22,zeni23}, we can now generate a wide variety of single-component VDFs in heliophysics for particle simulations.
+In more complex senarios, VDFs may have multiple components, some of which are not approximated by well-known VDFs.
+For example, solar-wind electrons often consists of core, halo, and strahl populations.
+In such cases, it may be necessary not only to develop separate procedures for each component, but also to use a fully numerical inversion method \citep{an22}.
+This should be evaluated on a case-by-case basis.

-In summary, we have provided simple and efficient procedures for generating various VDFs in heliophysics research.
+In summary, we have provided numerical procedures for generating nine different VDFs in heliophysics research.
 We hope that this work will make kinetic modeling of heliospheric plasma processes easier than before.